namtoki/English/wordlist.md

 youngster:                          The youngsters scattered on the court when they began to play dodgeball.
 youthful:                           The actor still retains his youthful charm. zebra*:                             For the safety of zebras and giraffes, we need to seal both gates.
-recording:
-scandal:
-spectacle:
-version:
-apricot*:                           Japanese apricot
-ash:
-atmosphere:                         We hope you enjoy our quiet, relaxed atmosphere hire in this Japanese-style garden.
-bamboo:                             a bamboo shoot
-berry:
-bloom*:                             be in full bloom blossom*:                           The cherry blossoms are in full bloom. brass*:                             a brass band
-breeze:
-bud*:                               rose bud
-cave:
-celery:
-cosmos:
-crystal:
-echo:
-grain:                              a grain of rice
-gulf:                               the Gulf of Mexico
-layer:
-liquid:
-magnet:
-marble*:                            a block of marble
-oak:
-oxygen:
-pine*:
-pit*:                               the pit of the stomach
-stem:
-sunflower:
-tide*:                              go with the tide
-vanilla:
-web:
-weed*:                              grow like a weed
-anniversary:
-apology*:                           My apologies
-aspect:
-blessing:                           have the blessing of ,,,
-breakdown:
-convenience:
-deed*:                              do a good deed
-engagement:
-eve:
-fate:
-flavor:
-gamble:
-glory:
-goodness:
-guidance:
-hunting:
-interval:
-landscape: